Prakashselager/Prakashselager/README.md

 ## 🧠 About Me
 - 🎓 **BCA** (2022–2025) from JSS SMI College, Dharwad — **9.02 CGPA**
-- 📚 Strong foundation in programming, databases, and web technologies
+- 📚 Strong foundation in programming, databases and web technologies
 - 💡 Keen interest in full-stack development and problem-solving
 - 🏆 Consistent academic performer with PUC (94.50%) and SSLC (92.48%)